serkan-ozal/vaadin-s4v/README.md

 What is vaadin-s4v?
 ==============

 **vaadin-s4v** is a **Java Instrumentation API** based integration framework to connect Vaddin UI components with beans of Spring context.
+Demo application is at [https://github.com/serkan-ozal/vaadin-s4v-demo](https://github.com/serkan-ozal/vaadin-s4v-demo).

 Usage
 =======